ABJAD-Language/Docs/docs/intro.md

 takes a code as a text and runs it immediately, without any further steps.
 On the other hand, compiled languages, require a compiler, that takes a code, analyzes it, and constructs a machine code that resembles its functionality.
 This machine code is what the computer needs to execute.

+## Why **ABJAD**? {#why-abjad}

+The name **ABJAD** is taken from an Arabic word (أبجدية) of Phoenician origin and it means the alphabets.
+The Phoenicians were the first people to discover the letters and use them to write, this is why, we gave our new programming language the honor of the name.